wix-incubator/wml/readme.md

 ## Why?

-Sometimes symbolic linking just isn't enough.
+Let's face it, sometimes symbolic links just aren't enough.
 Github has more than 10K [issues with the words "support for symlinks" in them](https://github.com/search?utf8=✓&q=support+for+symlinks&type=Issues).

-Two examples I've encoutered were: React Native's packager [doesn't support them](https://github.com/facebook/react-native/issues/637) and Webpack [cannot find linked modules dependencies](http://webpack.github.io/docs/troubleshooting.html#npm-linked-modules-doesn-t-find-their-dependencies) (working around this has issues of its own).
-A lot of people resolve to working directly from the node_modules folder in these cases, but *a.* if your package is required by two projects on which you are working simultaneously, your stuck, and *b.* it just feels wrong.
+Two examples I've encoutered so far were: React Native's packager [lack of support for them](https://github.com/facebook/react-native/issues/637) and Webpack's [inability to find linked modules dependencies](http://webpack.github.io/docs/troubleshooting.html#npm-linked-modules-doesn-t-find-their-dependencies) (working around this has issues of its own).
+A lot of people resolve to working directly from the node_modules folder in these cases, but *a.* if your package is required by two projects on which you are working simultaneously, you're stuck, and *b.* it just feels wrong.

 Wml makes use of Facebook's ultra-fast Watchman to watch for changes in your source folder and copy them (and only them) into your destination folder.

 Wml is a CLI tool that works pretty much like `ln -s`.
-You first set up your links by running the `wml add` command and then run the wml service (`wml start`) to start listening.
+You first set up your links by using the `wml add` command and then run the wml service (`wml start`) to start listening.
 That's it!

 Note that since Wml is based on Watchman it **does not support symlinks**. lol.